AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 from scipy.stats import ttest_ind, chi2_contingency
 ```

 The two datasets aren't completely compatible, and, as such, some changes need to be made to combine them.
-I will call the initial difficulty `diffDf`, rename it's language name column, and rename a few entries so that it can be combined with the ALS database.
+I will call the initial difficulty `diffDf`, rename its language name column, and rename a few entries so that it can be combined with the ALS database.

 ```python
 # Import and clean database of language difficulties.